ployground/bsdploy/docs/tutorial/webserver.rst

 	master = jailhost
 	ip = 10.0.0.2
 	mounts =
-	    src=tank/htdocs dst=/usr/local/www/nginx ro=true
+	    src=/tank/htdocs dst=/usr/local/www/nginx ro=true

 Unfortunately, currently the only way to re-mount is to stop and start the jail in question, so let's do that::

 	ploy stop webserver
 	ploy start webserver

-Reload the website in your browser: you should now receive a ``Forbidden``.
+Reload the website in your browser: you should now receive a ``Forbidden`` instead of the default site because the website directory is still empty.
-Let's change that!

 Fabric integration